 How quickly do they reply to emails or requests for information?
 Do they guarantee response time?

 What is their process for communicating problems or issues proactively?

 What impact will that have on shipping and logistics costs?

 Can you afford to travel to their location if needed?

 Use your connections to learn about other companies’ experiences with different co-packers.
 Asking around will give you information about a manufacturer’s reputation in the industry.
 Also, look for clues about the company on industry websites and within trade associations.
 Have they won external awards for quality?
 How long have employees been with the company?

 When you’ve narrowed down to your search, do a site visit if at all possible to see the manufacturing environment and meet some of the people you would be working with in-person.

-Break Down Costs & Compare
+Breakdown Beverage Manufacturing Costs & Compare

 The pricing from manufacturers has many components and can be broken out in several ways.
 Make sure you understand all of the components that go into your product costs including materials, yield loss, storage, and waste disposal, so you can compare apples to apples when looking across various potential manufacturing partners.